|Big Daddy's Kitchen|

 |Big Daddy's Cooking with Attitude||

-Braised Chicken with Spicy Peanut Sauce
+Island Chicken Stew with Spicy Peanut Sauce

 In the new world peanuts, or groundnuts as they are sometimes called, we're first widely used in cooking by African slaves.
 Native to South America and the Caribbean, peanuts were introduced by European explorers to Africa in the 1500s, and they were quickly adopted as a nutritious source of protein, calories and fat.
 These same Africans then brought their cooking techniques back to the new world as slaves, and peanuts quickly became a popular "poor mans" food.

-This stew probably contained many local vegetables such as okra, sweet potatoes and peppers, when first brewed up in the Caribbean and the southern United States, to add bulk and additional nutrients.
+This stew probably contained many local vegetables such as okra, sweet potatoes and chiles, when first brewed up in the Caribbean and the southern United States, to add bulk and additional nutrients.
 You should feel free to experiment freely.
 Also, if you wish be true to the heritage of the dish, you may want to make your own peanut butter but store bought works just fine.

 Preheat oven to 325°.